 Our Team

-Our lab comprises of scientists, students, and technicians from seven different countries and a diverse array of educational backgrounds and experiences.
+Our group comprises of scientists, students, and technicians from seven different countries and a diverse array of educational backgrounds and experiences.

 Dr. Ozgur Batuman